Cell Modules for Type $A$ Webs: The Category of Type Webs

-where the middle rung is labelled $x^{(i+1)} - x^{(i)}$.
-Then construct the family by composing these maps.
+Then construct the family by composing these maps as appropriate.
 These are known as {\itshape neutral ladders}~\cite[\S2.3]{elias_2016}.
-Though there might be multiple ways to compose simple morphisms to obtain a morphism between two given objects, these are all equal modulo the ideal~\cite[Corollary 2.24]{elias_2016}.
+While there might be many ways to compose simple morphisms to obtain a morphism between two given objects, these are all equal modulo the ideal $J_{<\lambda}$ by ~\cite[Corollary 2.24]{elias_2016}. \end{proof}